Finishing Techniques

 There are solutions for both baths and varnishes and paints

-Both staining solutions and film-forming materials can be replaced.
-Water-based stains have long been used to stain wood.
-Originally they were powders of dyes dissolved in water.
-The varnishes were made in the factory before they were applied, so that there was no risk of spoilage from micro-organisms in the water.
-It was an unpleasant process (the powders flew through the air and were inhaled), and the stains dried quite slowly, with water as the only solvent.
+Both coloring solutions and film-forming materials can be substituted.
+Water soluble bleaches have long been used to stain wood.
+In the beginning, they were powders of dyes dissolved in water.
+The bleaches were made in the factory before they were applied, so that there was no risk of alteration by micro-organisms in the water.
+It was an unpleasant process (the powders flew through the air and were inhaled), and the gins dried quite slowly, with water as the only solvent.

-Nowadays, there is a lot of use of baths made from concentrated solutions of dyes dissolved in mixtures of resins and water.
-The resins used prevent deep absorption and accelerate drying.
+Nowadays, baths made from concentrated solutions of dyes dissolved in mixtures of resins and water are widely used.
+The resins used prevent deep absorption and hasten drying.

-Film-forming materials (nitro, polyurethane, acrylic, etc.) can also be replaced by mono- or bi-component waterborne products.
-The application method is very similar to solvent-based products and the resulting films have a very good appearance and resistance.
+The film-forming materials (nitro, polyurethane, acrylic, etc.) can also be replaced by one or two-component waterborne products.
+The method of application is very similar to solvent-based products, and the resulting films have a very good appearance and resistance.

 water soluble products